|Lower Columbia Boat Launches|

 take it and a couple of miles, beyond the boat moorage and house boats, when

 you think you may have missed it, the launch will be the just ahead on the left.
-The preparation

 area is to the far left as you enter with trailer parking on the right.